bader-nasser/pdftools/README.md

 extract pages (from command line or using a [text file](test/docs/data.txt)).
 This cli exposes two binaries: `pdftools` and `pdf-tools`.

+It can be used to update PDF's metadata using the `process` command, see [test/docs/example.yaml](test/docs/example.yaml) for more details.

 <!-- toc -->

 - [pdftools](#pdftools)